Arts: Performing Arts

 Comedy

-makes life, wellā€¦ life.
-And believe it or not, there are ā€œlawsā€ to comedy!
-In this improvisation-based acting course, students will study famous comedians and cartoons, practice trips, falls, slaps, and other physical gags, and gush about things they love and loathe in weekly ā€œharangues.ā€ Different solo and group pieces developed by students during the course will be selected for a final performance at the end of the semester.
+Whether you’re the class clown or severely judgmental of the class clown, you have to admit, humor is part of what makes life, well… life.
+And believe it or not, there are “laws” to comedy!
+In this improvisation-based acting course, students will study famous comedians and cartoons, practice trips, falls, slaps, and other physical gags, and gush about things they love and loathe in weekly “harangues.”
+Different solo and group pieces developed by students during the course will be selected for a final performance at the end of the semester.
 No previous experience necessary.

-Dance/Theater Performance and Production
+Dance Technique, Performance and Production

 Grades: 9-12

-Calling dancers and anyone interested in dance/theater production and performance!
+Calling dancers and anyone interested in dance!
 This course will explore and consider elements that go into the creation, rehearsal, and production of dance and dance/theater performance.
-Beginning with consideration of a variety of dance and movement styles, genres, and vocabularies, students will explore various ways the human body relies on movement to experience and relate to the world.
-Consideration of different dance forms and the bodyā€™s unique capacity to express will lead the class to experiment with approaches to the organization and creation of original choreography and dance/theater material.
-Students will also consider narrative and compositional techniques before turning their attention to the creation of audio for performance works.
-Study of the visual and sculptural aspects of dance will lead the class to create scenic and prop elements, costumes, and lighting.
+Beginning with consideration of a variety of dance and movement styles, genres, and vocabularies, including modern technique and social dance, students will explore the body’s unique capacity to express and the way movement shapes their experience of the world.
+The class will consist primarily of studying dance technique in a range of styles, and students will also work with the process of generating and learning choreography.
 The semester will culminate in a performance of work choreographed and produced by students on subjects they choose.
-No previous dance experience is necessary.Ā
+No previous dance experience is necessary.

-Fall Production: Chicago
+Fall Production: Into The Woods

-Grades 10-12 ā€¢ Prerequisite: An audition and an entry-level class in acting or music or permission of the department.
+Grades 10-12 • Prerequisite: An audition and an entry-level class in acting or music or permission of the department.

 This course is devoted to producing a full-scale musical.
 Students will read, analyze, and rehearse a musical to be performed in November.
 Actors will develop their characters, circumstances, and actions for the production while learning the music and further expanding their vocal technique.
 By participating in the production process, students will learn the standard practices of theater, learn to work as an ensemble, and challenge themselves with the demands of performance.
 This course will have after school and Saturday rehearsals.